 The Collections content may be retrieved in a number of different formats.
-The following table identifies the applicable schema document for each format and the test to be used to validate the against that schema.
+The following table identifies the applicable schema document for each format and the test to be used to validate against that schema.
 All supported formats should be exercised.